-Oh boy, this one's a tearjerker.
-Rough-around-the-edges Hillary Swank wants to become a champion boxer, but first she'll have convince trainers Clint Eastwood and Morgan Freeman that she's worth their time even though she's a girl.
-Eastwood finally relents, discovering that Swank is not only a fantastic athlete, she's also someone he needed in his life in order to heal and become a better person.
+Oh, boy, this one's a tearjerker.
+Rough-around-the-edges Maggie Fitzgerald, played by Hilary Swank, wants to become a champion boxer, but first, she'll have convince trainers played by Clint Eastwood and Morgan Freeman she's worth their time even though she's a girl.
+Eastwood's character finally relents, discovering Maggie is not only a fantastic athlete, she's also someone he needed in his life in order to heal and become a better person.
 And then... well, you just have to watch this one.
 We'll have the tissues ready.

 If you don't think cheerleading is a sport, we invite you to stop reading this article right now.
 Actually, if you don't like Bring It On, we also invite you to stop reading this article.
-This is a major classic from the year 2000, where a young and gratingly peppy Kirsten Dunst takes charge of her high school cheerleading team only to find out the squad has been cheating for years.
+This is a major classic from the year 2000 in which a young and gratingly peppy Torrance Shipman, played by Kirsten Dunst, takes charge of her high school cheerleading team only to find out the squad has been cheating for years.
 It isn't the deepest movie that's ever been made, but it is amazing.

 And you'll see personalized content just for you whenever you click the My Feed .